-Now let’s overview the key points to keep in mind when designing your own blockchain-based voting solution.
+Now let’s overview the key points to keep in mind when designing your own online voting system project using blockchain.

-How to build a digital voting system with a blockchain?
+How to build a digital voting system with the use of the blockchain technology?
 First, you need to determine what purpose the blockchain will serve as part of your voting solution.

 Depending on the task at hand, your focus may range from securely recording votes on the blockchain to casting actual votes using smart contracts.
-When working on a general blockchain-based e-voting system, there will be several crucial choices you need to make:
+When working on a general online voting system using blockchain, there will be several crucial choices you need to make: